Sensory Processing

 A child with this type of sensory personality tries to notice and does notice most things in their environment.
 They really like to ‘get into things’.
 They try to ‘add on extra value’ to life.
 Words that people may use to describe children with this sensory personality might include hyperactive, fidgety, excitable and continuously engaging.
 This person is a bit like Tigger from Winnie the Pooh!

-Sensory Sensitive
+Sensory sensitive

 A child with this type of sensory personality tends to notice ‘too much’ and is often disturbed by sensations.
 Words that people may use to describe children with this sensory personality might include over sensitive, distractible, hyperactive, ‘complainer/whinger’, vigilant, rule bound, reliant on rituals, controlling, highly emotional and distressed.
 Some children may avoid people and situations which really bother them all together.
 The Rabbit character from Winnie the Pooh is a lot like this.